 It takes time and practice in order to unlearn those toxic cultural messages that we are programmed with in Western society.
 If you’re having trouble with body weight acceptance and/or your issues around dieting feel particularly challenging, I offer 1:1 virtual nutrition coaching services to help you, guide you and give you the support you need.
 Just click the button below to schedule a FREE 15 minute Discovery Call.

-And now I’d love to know your thoughts on the weight set point theory?
+So what are your thoughts on the weight set point theory?
 What challenges do you think get in the way of letting go of having to be a certain weight?
 What tactics do you think could be helpful to learn to start accepting your body?
-Let me know below in the comments section.

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…